phananh85327/Project-3/README.md

 }
 ```

-Create "Logs" at ../Logs or name that match "LogFilePath"
+Create a "Logs" folder at ../Logs or a name that match "LogFilePath"